Arkansas parents worry after nanny profile matches kidnapping suspect - NewsBreak

 Arkansas parents worry after nanny profile matches kidnapping suspect

 Dayla Ferrer, 19, was one of two arrested in connection to the abduction that happened in Hot Springs on Monday.
-The abduction triggered an AMBER Alert Tuesday.1 taken to hospital after stabbing near Kings Island
+The abduction triggered an AMBER Alert Tuesday.NOPD: Person of interest could bring new life to 2021 Algiers cold case

 “How can a person that was involved in something like this just be posting on a nannying site, getting access to these kids so easily?” said parent Jordan Teague.